Ventura County Fire Department: Battalion 4

+Battalion 4 has its Headquarters at Fire Station 41.
+Fire Stations 40 and 42 in Moorpark and Fire Stations 41,43,44,45,46 and 47 in Simi Valley are covered by Battalion 4..

 Battalion 5

-Headquartered at Station 51, Battalion 5 services the areas of Santa Paula, Fillmore, Oxnard, Piru, Port Hueneme and Malibu.
+Battalion 5 has its Headquarters at Fire Station 51.
+Fire Stations 26 and 27 in Santa Paula,Fire Station 27 in Piru,Fire Station 51 in Oxnard,Fire Station 53 in Port Hueneme and Fire Station 56 in Malibu are covered by Battalion 5.

 Organization

 VCFD is under the auspices of the Ventura County Board of Supervisors, who appoint the Fire Chief.
 Reporting directly to the Fire Chief, the Deputy Fire Chief oversees the five bureaus within the department: